Glaucoma

 Filtration surgery is performed when other methods of treatment prove unsuccessful in controlling eye pressure.
 Filtration surgery creates an alternate drainage channel for fluid to drain from the eye.

-Drs.
-Slade and Walton use the iStent to help aqueous fluid drain back into collector channels to lower eye pressure.
+Dr. Slade uses the iStent to help aqueous fluid drain back into collector channels to lower eye pressure.

-The smallest human implant, the iStent is typically placed by Dr. Slade or Dr. Walton in conjunction with cataract surgery.
+The smallest human implant, the iStent is typically placed by Dr. Slade in conjunction with cataract surgery.
 Once in the eye, it is only visible with a microscope.